Bruce Willis’ family celebrates actor’s birthday with moving social media posts

-In 2022 the “Die Hard” star’s family revealed that that he would be stepping away from acting, following a diagnosis of aphasia.
+In 2022 the “Die Hard” star’s family revealed that he would be stepping away from acting following a diagnosis of aphasia.
 Then, in February of this year, it was announced that Willis’ condition had progressed and he had been diagnosed with FTD, a form of dementia.

 On Sunday, Heming shared an emotional message on social media about the difficulty of having a loved one suffering from such a serious illness.